 This standard aims to support teachers to develop and advance their thinking, learning, practice and expertise throughout their careers.
 The actions, knowledge, skills and abilities identified in the Standard for Full Registration will continue to be the foundation of good practice.
 Teachers who choose to work with this new standard will evolve and develop their expertise beyond the baseline level of the registered teacher.
 The standard recognises that during their careers teachers may undertake a variety of roles within and beyond the classroom.
 It also recognises the potential leadership roles that all teachers have.

 The revised Standards for Leadership and Management have been extended from the previous Standard for Headship to include a standard for Middle Leadership, as well as an updated Standard for Headship, in order to meet the needs of all teachers in, or aspiring to, formal leadership roles in our schools.

 GTC Scotland undertook a consultation on the review of their Professional Standards from 29 August until 6 November 2012.
 In addition to a news release to all media contacts, this was publicised through Teaching Scotland, the GTC Scotland website, the regular e-newsletter and the social medium Twitter.
 GTC Scotland also wrote directly to stakeholder groups to encourage participation in the consultation process.

-We will be publishing a wide range of information about the new Professional Standards.
+We have published a wide range of information about the new Professional Standards.

-Teaching Scotland magazine and its online equivalent www.teachingscotland.org.uk will carry regular articles to update teachers and other stakeholders about developments.
+Teaching Scotland magazine and its online equivalent www.teachingscotland.org.uk carries regular articles to update teachers and other stakeholders about developments.